techidaily/site-win11-tips/source/_posts/guidance-to-reinstate-normal-access-in-microsofts-safe-mode-outlook.md

  Updates are critical for any operating system, and Windows is no different in this regard.
 If this issue is caused by a bug within Windows, installing newer updates should help.

- If you need help installing the latest updates, check our guide to learn[different ways to update Windows manually](https://www.makeuseof.com/update-windows-manually/) and follow the steps outlined there.
+ If you need help installing the latest updates, check our guide to learn [different ways to update Windows manually](https://www.makeuseof.com/update-windows-manually/) and follow the steps outlined there.

 ## Start Using Outlook Again on Windows